tylerlong/hubot-ringcentral/README.md

 RINGCENTRAL_CLIENT_ID=clientId \
 RINGCENTRAL_CLIENT_SECRET=clientSecret \
 RINGCENTRAL_BOT_SERVER=https://the-bot-server \
-npx hubot -a glip -n x
+npx hubot -a ringcentral -n x
 ```

-- `RINGCENTRAL_SERVER` - This is the Glip API server.
+- `RINGCENTRAL_SERVER` - This is the RingCentral API server.
 Optional.
 By default it's `https://platform.ringcentral.com`.
 Use `https://platform.devtest.ringcentral.com` for sandbox
 - `RINGCENTRAL_BOT_SERVER` - **Optional**.
 The server that your bot is running on.
 If you use ngork for development, the uri should be `https://xxxxx.ngrok.io`.
 It is **only required** for public bot and when you do not have a RingCentral access token.
 Ignore this environment variable if your bot is a private bot or if you already have a RingCentral access token.
 - `-n x` means the name of your bot is `x`.
 You can use any name

 ## Test your bot

-For production login https://app.glip.com, for sandbox login https://glip-app.devtest.ringcentral.com/
+For production login https://app.ringcentral.com, for sandbox login https://app.devtest.ringcentral.com/

-Find your bot in Glip and talk to it:
+Find your bot in RingCentral and talk to it:

 ```